Activities per year

 In addition, Laura has worked as a course developer for Oxford Royale Academy and as a guest lecturer at Nottingham Trent University, before taking up her current position at the University of Strathclyde in 2019.

 As the Casework Manager of the Scottish Independent Forensics Review Service, here at Strathclyde, Laura is responsible for overseeing the casework consultancy services and enforcing their Codes of Conduct.
 In addition, she is competent in all body fluid examinations, Blood Pattern Analysis, DNA analysis and interpretation, recovery and identification of trace evidence (including hairs/fibres and glass) and the analysis of gunshot residue by Scanning Electron Microscopy.
-She acts as an expert witness, provide independent second opinion casework, producing written statements and giving oral evidence in court.
+She acts as an expert witness, providing independent second opinion casework, producing written statements and giving oral evidence in court.

 Her research interests are in policy, compliance and stability in the forensic market.